 In fact, the politics of integration have in many ways been transformed into constitutional politics tout court thanks to the actions of the European Court of Justice (Weiler, 1999).
-This process of surreptitious - at least from some of the member states' perspective - constitutionalisation is the result of the landmark supremacy and direct effect rulings.
-It is further illustrated by the Court's willingness to use the language of fundamental rights well before the Charter of Fundamental Rights was conceived.
-Spinelli, in his attack on the functionalist nature of the EEC regime, did not anticipate how the Court's use of the preliminary reference procedure combined with the prerogative to interpret provisions of the treaty would be turned against member state sovereignty.
-He was not alone, since the member states expected the court to deal with disputes arising under Articles 169 and 170, which enabled the Commission or a member state respectively to bring a suit for a state's failure to fulfill treaty obligations (Moravcsik, 1998: 155).
-However, for present purposes, constitutionalisation via law is most important for the way in which it both changed member state expectations about the nature of integration and has remained only indirectly linked with popular sovereignty.
+This process of surreptitious - at least from some of the Member States' perspective - constitutionalization is the result of the landmark supremacy and direct effect rulings.
+It is further illustrated by the

+Court's willingness to use the language of fundamental rights well before the Charter of Fundamental Rights was conceived.2 Spinelli, in his attack on the functionalist nature of the EEC regime, did not anticipate how the Court's use of the preliminary reference procedure combined with the prerogative to interpret provisions of the treaty would be turned against Member State sovereignty.
+He was not alone, since the Member States expected the court to deal with disputes arising under Articles 169 and 170, which enabled the Commission or a Member State, respectively, to bring a suit for a state's failure to fulfil treaty obligations (Moravcsik, 1998, p.
+155).
+However, for present purposes, constitutionalization via law is most important for the way in which it both changed Member State expectations about the nature of integration and has remained only indirectly linked with popular sovereignty.

-By winning the struggle over the supremacy of European treaties and legislation and their ability to create judiciable rights for individuals against member state - neither of which existed under the ECSC treaty - the Court clearly distinguished the EEC from an ordinary international organization.
-In fact, the authors of The Federalist would have immediately recognized the import of these changes since Publius identified 'the characteristic difference between a league and a government' as precisely the ability to 'extend the authority of the Union to the persons of the citizens' (Hamilton, Madison and Jay, 2003: 68).
-Member states have reacted accordingly, at least when new European policies and competences were tabled.
-First of all, recalcitrant countries have successfully obtained opt-outs from certain policies (notably the Euro, in the case of Denmark, Sweden and the UK)3 as well as specific treaty provisions shielding them from certain obligations (Denmark and Malta can maintain restrictions on non-resident home ownership, the UK is currently seeking opt-outs from being bound to the Charter of Fundamental Rights).
-Moreover, at Maastricht, the member states deliberately designed the pillar system so as to insulate these new areas of putative EU competence from the process of constitutionalisation through law.
+By winning the struggle over the supremacy of European treaties and legislation and their ability to create judiciable rights for individuals against Member State - neither of which existed under the ECSC treaty - the Court clearly distinguished the EEC from an ordinary international organization.
+In fact, the authors of The Federalist would have immediately recognized the import of these changes since Publius identified 'the characteristic difference between a league and a government' as precisely the ability to 'extend the authority of the Union to the persons of the citizens' (Hamilton et al., 2003, p.
+68).
+Member States have reacted accordingly, at least when new European policies and competences were tabled.
+First of all, recalcitrant countries have successfully obtained opt-outs from certain policies (notably the euro, in the case of Denmark, Sweden and the UK)3 as well as specific treaty provisions shielding them from certain obligations (Denmark and Malta can maintain restrictions on non-resident home ownership, the UK is currently seeking opt-outs from being bound to the Charter of Fundamental Rights).
+Moreover, at Maastricht, the Member States deliberately designed the pillar system so as to insulate these new areas of putative EU competence from the process of constitutionalization through law.

-In restricting the jurisdiction of the ECJ over second and third pillar policy areas, the states ensured that legal acts bind states in what Publius called their 'corporate or collective capacities' (ibid.
+In restricting the jurisdiction of the ECJ over second- and third-pillar policy areas, the states ensured that legal acts bind states in what Publius called their 'corporate or collective capacities' (Hamilton et al., 2003, p.
 67) and do not create rights for individuals.
-Even though the EU Constitution proposed the abolition of the pillar system, the circumscription of ECJ jurisdiction was to be maintained (Articles III-376 and III-377).
-A precedent for such a move can be found in the Amsterdam Treaty, where elements of the
+Even though the EU Constitution

 2 For instance, Case 29/69 Stauder [1969] ECR 419, para.
-7, Case 11/70 Internationale Handelsgesellschaft [1970] ECR 1125, para.
+7, Case 11/70 Internationale Handelsgesell-schaft [1970] ECR 1125, para.
 4.

 3 The effectiveness of opting out is by no means guaranteed.
-For instance, Denmark's Amsterdam opt-out from Title IV provisions (visas, asylum, immigration and other policies related to free movement of persons) has in practice meant rather little since Denmark's government has obtained 'intergovernmental parallel agreements associating Denmark with legislative measures under Title IV' (Adler-Nissen, 2007:19).
+For instance, Denmark's Amsterdam opt-out from Title IV provisions (visas, asylum, immigration and other policies related to free movement of persons) has in practice meant rather little since Denmark's government has obtained 'intergovernmental parallel agreements associating Denmark with legislative measures under Title IV' (Adler-Nissen, 2008, p.
+95).
 Ironically, the real difference is that by opting out Denmark has no influence on the rules it subsequently signs up to.